How to Use GPT-5.2 for Video Translation [2026 Guide]

 Do I need to edit the script after GPT-5.2 translates?

 Often no—many creators publish GPT-5.2 dubs with minimal or no script edits.
 For marketing and narrative content with clear context instructions, the output is usually speakable and on-brand.
-For highly regulated or terminology-sensitive content (e.g. legal, medical), a quick review or glossary in the Context box is still recommended.
+For highly regulated or terminology-sensitive content (legal, medical), a quick review or glossary in the Context box is still recommended as a quality safeguard.
 VideoDubber allows edits before generating final audio if you want to tweak specific lines.

 Summary